jmdaemon/shortpath/README.md

 ## Problem

-When an application relies on a directory path, the moment that directory is moved elsewhere, the path breaks the application functionality.With `shortpaths` its possible for your path to still be usable even if the directory was moved elsewhere.
+When an application relies on a directory path, the moment that directory is moved elsewhere, the path breaks the application functionality.
+With `shortpaths` its possible for your path to still be usable even if the directory was moved elsewhere.

 ## How It Works